-A two-and-a-half ton German-made satellite is estimated to re-enter the earth's atmosphere soon.
+A two-and-a-half ton German-made satellite is estimated to

 Back in 1999 scientists lost contact with the two-and-a-half ton satellite.
 It is predicted to re-enter earth's atmosphere at the end of this month.